jerryscript-project/jerryscript/targets/openwrt/readme.md

 IMPORTANT!

-As the TP-Link WR1043ND is a mips based device and mips is a big-endian architecture a JerryScipt snapshot which was built on an little-endian system will not work correctly.
+As the TP-Link WR1043ND is a mips based device and mips is a big-endian architecture a JerryScript snapshot which was built on an little-endian system will not work correctly.
 Thus it is advised that the snapshot functionally should be used with caution, that is DO NOT run snapshots generated on little-endian system(s) on